oernster/3D-Printer-Launcher/DEVELOPMENT_README.md

    pip install nuitka ordered-set zstandard
    ```

+The dashboards are Flask apps served by a production WSGI server (Waitress), so
+there is no Flask development server involved at runtime.

 Nuitka may require Microsoft C++ Build Tools (MSVC) to be installed.
 If Nuitka
 complains about missing compilers, install the “Desktop development with C++”
 workload via Visual Studio or the standalone Build Tools.